 — When the initiator set the MID-REQ or BC-REQ fields in the SSW-Feedback frame to 1 or the

 responder set the MID-REQ or BC-REQ fields in the SSW-Ack frame to 1.

+— When the initiator intends to include MID or BC or both subphases, independent of a preceding SLS phase.